 App Design Helps To Learn about Users

-The whole design process is about learning what users want.
+The whole app design process is about learning what users want.
 Whether interviewing your customers, building prototypes, and testing them, you learn something new about your customer and the industry in general.

 Building an effective UX involves multiple layers of research during which you get to learn all your users’ needs and pains inside out.
 By researching customer’s needs and behavior, you can find out how to best adapt your product.

 App Design Gives a Competitive Edge